Angela-Nkrumah/Angela-Nkrumah/Amazon Prime Videos Dashboard.md

 ﻿﻿Across all 25 rating, Count of show_id ranged from 1 to 2,117.﻿﻿

 Genres Per total show
-﻿Across all 512 genres,The show_id ranged from 1 to 959.
+﻿Across all 512 genres, the show_id's ranged from 1 to 959.
-Drama shows were viewed the most withing the time period of the datset at 959, followed by Comedy and Drama, Suspense.﻿﻿
+Drama shows were viewed the most withing the time period of the dataset at 959, followed by Comedy and Drama, Suspense.﻿﻿

 Movie shows and Tv shows
-﻿Movie shows appeared to be preferred much more over Tv shows.That is,(7,814) for movie shows and (1,854) TV Show.
+﻿Movie shows appeared to be preferred much more over Tv shows.
+That is (7,814) for movie shows and (1,854) TV Show.

 Total Shows Per Release
-Movies seem to be much prefered on the streaming site within 1920 to 2021 with the average of movies viewed withing that period to be 78.14 higher than tv shows which is 31.42.
+Movies seem to be much preferred on the streaming site within 1920 to 2021 with the average of movies viewed withing that period to be 78.14 higher than tv shows which is 31.42.
 ﻿2021 movie shows made up 11.78% of the overall shows viewed on Amazon Prime.
 In 2021, the count of movies surpassed tv shows by 836, marking the it largest divergence between the two categories.